abeprincec/datafront-form/README.md

 ## Login credentials

-To mimick a login api call there is an api call to [Reqres](https://reqres.in/)
+To mimic a login api call there is an api call to [Reqres](https://reqres.in/)

 Use these credentials to stimulate a successful login:

-- email: eve.holt@reqres.in,
+- email: eve.holt@reqres.in
 - password: cityslicka

 ## Setup